modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 ***

-<u>STAGE 3:</u> *Description in a formal language corresponding to the reasoning process that leads to the solution The use of diagrams, schemes and other iconic elements is proposed.*
+STAGE 3: *Description in a formal language corresponding to the reasoning process that leads to the solution The use of diagrams, schemes and other iconic elements is proposed.*

 The possible reasoning followed by Planck is described below: